 Our latest on Software Guild

 Welcome to the August News Roundup, your monthly news digest full of the most interesting articles and announcements in the bootcamp space.
-Do you want something considered for the next News Roundup?
+Want your bootcamp's news to be included in the next News Roundup?
 Submit announcements of new courses, scholarships, or open jobs at your school!Continue Reading →

 David Basarab is a hiring manager at Cinemassive in Atlanta who works with the Software Craftsmanship Guild to hire talented .NET developers.
 Find out what he's looking for in a junior developer, how his relationship with SWCG is structured, and why he sees bootcamp-grads better prepared for his workforce than even recent college grads.

 With the recent attention on coding bootcamps in California and pressure to comply with the Bureau for Private Postsecondary Education, we wondered if any coding schools in the US had gone through this accreditation process and what it meant to them.
 Turns out, the Software Craftsmanship Guild took the steps to become regulated by the Ohio State Board, and they think it's important that other schools comply as well.